FAQs

 Captain Colin admittingly suffers from “wooden boat disease”!
 It was love at first sight when he saw this impressive boat.
 He has diligently maintained her integrity and beauty as a historical wooden vessel.
 Constructed almost exclusively with native timbers, the wooden grandeur has been preserved and its varnish glows throughout the boat.

 • Construction: Wood (70mm).
 Douglas fir on sawn fir and yellow cedar frames.
-White oak keel and keelson, fastened with galvanised iron bolts and spikes, locust treenails
+White oak keel and keelson, fastened with galvanized iron bolts and spikes, locust treenails

 • Builder/year: Billings Shipyard, 1942/43